PDrifting/CBookDraft/book.markdown

 Address of    *qux = 0x7ffd0424aee8
 ```

 We can see from the addresses of u32Foo and \*u32Bar and the addresses here that we have moved to a different region of memory.
 The struct TFCP appears before those other variables.
 Byte pair 05 changed from AF \[175\] to AE \[174\], where 175 > 174, so we know we are in an early region of memory.
 Since memory on any computer is addressed in bytes, smaller memory addresses are always going to be in a region of memory before the next largest memory address.
-This is what allows us to actually look at memory layouts and figure out where something is, and based on things around it, and approximate how many bytes it may be consuming.
+This is what allows us to look at memory layouts and figure out where something is, and based on things around it, and approximate how many bytes it may be consuming.
 In the case of struct TFCP we'll also be able to figure something else out.
 The members thud.flob, thud.corge, thud.plugh, and byte pair 06 show they are laid out in order by fours.
 This makes sense because they are declared as s32 which was type defined from an int, which we know uses 4 bytes of memory.
 Also, remember that \*qux holds the address pointing to the start of struct TFCP, but the address of \*qux, like any pointer is going to have its own address as well.

 NOTE:  The C Standard guarantees that any struct declaration will always have member layout in the order it is declared unless you use an alternate alignment modifier on the struct.

 ```
 If unions give you problems visualising, this is another way of thinking about how memory is laid out.
-Next we'll look at the union TEHS which we created in the example.
+We'll look closer at the union TEHS.

 Address of  garply = 0x7ffd0424aee0
     garply.eggs    = 0x7ffd0424aee0
     garply.ham     = 0x7ffd0424aee4